-We monitor remaining performance obligations, or RPO, as a key metric to help us evaluate the health of our business, identify trends affecting our growth, formulate goals and objectives, and make strategic decisions.
-RPO is not necessarily indicative of future revenue growth because it does not account for the timing of customers' consumption or their consumption of more than their contracted capacity.
+Particularly as it relates to our legacy subscription-based pricing agreements, we monitor remaining performance obligations, or RPO, as a metric to help us evaluate the health of our business, identify trends affecting our growth, and formulate goals and objectives.
+RPO is not necessarily indicative of future revenue growth because it is not applicable to pay-as-you go consumption pricing agreements.
 Moreover, RPO is influenced by several factors, including the timing of renewals, the timing of purchases of additional capacity, average contract terms, and seasonality.
-Due to these factors, it is important to review RPO in conjunction with revenue and other financial metrics disclosed elsewhere in this Quarterly Report on Form 10-Q. RPO was \$334.6 million and \$381.4 million as of July 31, 2023 and April 30, 2023, respectively.
+Due to these factors, it is important to review RPO in conjunction with revenue and other financial metrics disclosed elsewhere in this Quarterly Report on Form 10-Q. RPO was \$303.6 million and \$381.4 million as of October 31, 2023 and April 30, 2023, respectively.
 In fiscal year 2023, we successfully completed our transition from a subscription-based pricing model to a consumption-based pricing model for new customers.
-While the immediate-term effect of this transition lowers revenue growth and decreases RPO, we believe the medium- and long- term effect provides a substantial accelerator to revenue growth and RPO.
+While the immediate-term effect of this transition lowers revenue growth and decreases RPO, we believe the medium- and long- term effect provides a substantial accelerator to revenue growth.

 RPO represents the amount of our contracted future revenue that has not yet been recognized, including both deferred revenue and non-cancellable contracted amounts that will be invoiced and recognized as revenue in future periods.
-Our RPO as of July 31, 2023 is comprised of \$41.0 million related to deferred revenue and \$293.6 million of commitments from non-cancellable contracts.
+Our RPO as of October 31, 2023 is comprised of \$40.6 million related to deferred revenue and \$263.0 million of commitments from non-cancellable contracts.
 Our RPO as of April 30, 2023 is comprised of \$47.9 million related to deferred revenue and \$333.5 million of commitments from non-cancellable contracts.

 RPO excludes amounts related to performance obligations and usage-based royalties that are billed and recognized as they are delivered.
 This primarily consists of monthly usage-based runtime and hosting charges in the duration of some revenue contracts.
 RPO also excludes any future resale commitments by our strategic partners until those end customer contracts are signed.
-Cancellable backlog, not included in RPO, was \$46.4 million and \$40.2 million as of July 31, 2023 and April 30, 2023, respectively.
+Cancellable backlog, not included in RPO, was \$40.6 million and \$40.2 million as of October 31, 2023 and April 30, 2023, respectively.